brandilondagin364/notes/README.md

 # 2023-12-15
 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Sir Tony Hoare.
 It means that trying to optimize code too early in the development process can lead to unnecessary complexity, bugs, and wasted time.
 It's better to write clear, simple code first and optimize only when it's necessary based on profiling and testing.

+# 2023-12-16
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+Here are some tips to help with this:

+1. Prioritize tasks: When you are working on a project, make sure to list all the tasks that need to get done.
+Then, prioritize them based on their importance and urgency.
+By doing this, you can make better use of your time and ensure that the most critical tasks are completed first.
+2. Plan ahead: Always try to anticipate what might come up in the future and plan for it.
+For example, if you know you will need a new feature in a few months, start working towards it now.
+That way, when the time comes, everything will be in place and you won't have to scramble to finish it on time.
+3. Stay organized: Use tools like task managers, calendars, or even simple notebooks to keep track of all your tasks and deadlines.
+Making sure everything is in order will save you time in searching for information and help prevent mistakes.
+Additionally, organizing your workspace can help reduce stress and improve your focus.